MegaPast2Future/PHYLACINE_1.2/docs/phylacine.2.0.preview.md

 ## **PHYLACINE 2.0 is Coming This Fall!**

+Are you new to PHYLACINE visit the [main page here](https://megapast2future.github.io/PHYLACINE_1.2/).

 Get ready for the next generation of PHYLACINE, with exciting new updates that expand the dataset and refine its capabilities:

 - **Updated Taxonomy**: Incorporating the latest species classifications (IUCN 2020-2).